SSPO: Subsentence-level Policy Optimization: Conclusion

 \section{Conclusion}

 We propose SSPO, a stable variant of GRPO.
-By applying subsentence-level importance ratio and adaptive entropy clipping, SSPO not only allows models to improve the performance of mathematical benchmarks, but also alleviates the entropy collapse, encouraging models to explore.
-Our experiments indicate that SSPO outperforms GSPO, GRPO, Dr.GRPO, and GMPO in both 1.5B and 7B models under five mathematical datasets.
+By applying subsentence-level importance ratio and adaptive entropy clipping, SSPO not only allows models to improve the performance of mathematical benchmarks, but also alleviates the entropy collapse, encouraging models to explore and learn.
+Our experiments indicate that SSPO outperforms GRPO, Dr.GRPO, GSPO, GRPO with clip-high and GRPO with CLIP-Cov in both 1.5B and 7B models under five mathematical datasets.
 This work makes a contribution to developing more reliable and scalable reinforcement learning for LLMs, and future work will focus on extending SSPO to other domains, such as programming and semantic reasoning.